The Benefits of Early Diabetes Detection

 Risk Assessment and Diabetes Testing Guidelines

-The American Diabetes Association (ADA) recommends that all adults aged 45 and older be screened for diabetes every three years.
-Additionally, adults of any age who are overweight or obese and have one or more additional risk factors for diabetes should be screened.
+The American Diabetes Association (ADA) advises that adults aged 45+ be screened every three years.
+Overweight individuals with risk factors should be screened more frequently.

 The Impact of Early Detection on Patient Outcomes